Gulp. You just landed your first project as an IT project manager.

 1. The waterfall methodology

-The most common IT project management methodology used is the waterfall approach.
+The most common IT project management methodology used is the waterfall methodology.
 You complete work from one milestone to another.
 This approach is linear, so it it works well with Gantt charts, where tasks are assigned on a timeline.
 While great for projects with complex interdependencies, waterfall isn’t as adaptable and responsive to change as the agile approach.

 2. Agile methodology